 The goal is to provide complete streets that provide safe conditions for everyone, regardless of how someone is travelling.
 Dedicated space is provided for people walking and cycling, and priority is considered for transit vehicles, using dedicated lanes, signals, and other means.
-Complete streets also include trees and other urban design features to make a street feel like a place and a great address, rather than just a conduit for movement.
+Complete streets also include trees and other urban design features to make a street feel like a place and a great address, rather than just a conduit for movement, in accordance with the policies of Part 2.3.
 Other supporting elements include lighting, crossings, traffic signals, utilities, and drainage infrastructure.